loicginoux/rails_performance_test/README.md

 - install gems:
 > bundle install

+- install db, migrate and and seed it:
+> RAILS_ENV=production rake db:populate

+Note: see seeds.rb to change the number of articles and comments created.
+Note 2: You need to restart the server everytime you populate the db with the previous command to clear the cache.

 - start memcached (enabled in production env)
 > memcached -vv

 - start delayed_job to enable background process
 > RAILS_ENV=production script/delayed_job run

-- install db, migrate and and seed it:
-> RAILS_ENV=production rake db:populate

-Note: see seeds.rb to change the number of articles and comments created (default to 20 articles with 10000 comments each).
-Note 2: You need to restart the server everytime you populate the db with the previous command to clear the cache.

-- start server
+- start server:
 > RAILS_ENV=production unicorn -p PORT_NAME